netZoo/netZoo.github.io/content/docs/gsoc22.md

 NetZooPy is a scientific computing package widely used by academics for analysis of regulatory networks.
 It has been built during the years with the contribution of multiple developers, each contributing a different “animal” (a python package) of the zoo, and it is now being repackaged to provide smoother interactions with the users.
 The contributor will have to harmonize the existing code by creating standard input/output interfaces, refactoring and integrating classes and common function, and expanding the unit-testing.

 Skills: Python, version control.

+Expected size of project: 350 hours

+Mentors: Viola Fanfani

+Expected outcomes: A new netZooPy release with improved documentation, code quality, and better coverage.

+Difficulty: Medium